Loreto College, St Stephen's Green

 Loreto College, St Stephen's Green (sometimes referred to as Loreto on the Green) is a Catholic all-girls private school situated on St Stephen's Green in Dublin, Ireland.
-The school was founded at 58 Harcourt Street in 1833 as a convent and school by Mother Teresa Ball just after catholic emancipation.
-In 1841, the school moved to 53 St Stephen's Green.
+The school was founded at 58 Harcourt Street in 1833 as a convent and school by Mother Teresa Ball just after Catholic emancipation.
+In 1841, the school moved to 53 St Stephen's Green and still occupies the same building as of 2023.

 Notable alumni

 The school has had numerous notable alumni in the arts, sport, politics and religion.